laravel/docs/eloquent.md

 Instead of using auto-incrementing integers as your Eloquent model's primary keys, you may choose to use UUIDs instead.
 UUIDs are universally unique alpha-numeric identifiers that are 36 characters long.

 If you would like a model to use a UUID key instead of an auto-incrementing integer key, you may use the `Illuminate\Database\Eloquent\Concerns\HasUuids` trait on the model.
-Of course, you should ensure that the model has a [UUID equivalent primary key column](/docs/{{version}}/migrations#column-method-uuid):
+Of course, you should ensure that the migration has a [UUID equivalent primary key column](/docs/{{version}}/migrations#column-method-uuid):

     use Illuminate\Database\Eloquent\Concerns\HasUuids;
     use Illuminate\Database\Eloquent\Model;